benc-uk/azure-devops-core-docker/readme.md

 The last two changes are subtle ones, which will only be apparent later when we set up the VSTS build task.

 ***

-xxxxx Jump in point xxxxxxxxxxxx
+*xxxxxxx TODO. add text on jump in point xxxxxxxxxxxx*

 Now it is best to multitask, building the Docker host takes some time, so kick that off and then switch to VSTS to create the project and connect up our repo

 ## 5. Create Docker host in Azure
 Here we'll use Docker Machine to create a running Docker host, this is done with a single `docker-machine create`command.
 The host will be an Ubuntu 16.04 Linux VM which will have the Docker engine and daemon deployed on it
 Most of the command parameters are self explanatory, the open ports are important for the last part of the demo when we want to connect to our app.
-There's a tonne of other options you can add/modify should you wish.
+There's a [tonne of other options](https://docs.docker.com/machine/drivers/azure/) you can add/modify should you wish.
 ```
 docker-machine create --driver azure --azure-subscription-id %AZURE_SUB% --azure-resource-group "Demo.Docker" --azure-location "West Europe" --azure-open-port 32768-32900 dockerhost
 ```